somnath23052676/LINUX/README.md

 ## FILE HANDLING

-'mkdir directoryname'  - creates a directory
+'''mkdir directoryname'''  - creates a directory

 'cd directoryname' - changes directory to the specifid directory